Fact-sheet: Alcohol and the effects

-Alcohol is the most widely used mood-changing drug in Australia.
-Alcohol can be an enjoyable part of life and having a drink is often part of relaxing with friends, celebrating or commiserating.
+Alcohol is a widely used psychoactive (mood-changing) drug in Australia, it is often part of relaxing with friends, celebrating or commiserating.
 However, alcohol is also a significant cause of injury and ill health, violence, crime, family breakdown, road accidents, loss of productivity in workplaces and death in Australia.

-The 2010 National Drug Household Survey of Australians aged 14 years and over found that:
+The 2016 National Drug Strategy Household Survey of Australians found that:

-- One in five drank in a pattern that put them at risk of harm from alcohol-related disease or injury over
+- For most age groups about one in five drank at levels that put them at risk of harm from alcohol-related disease or injury over their lifetime.

-- Around two in five people drank at least once in the last 12 months at levels that placed them at risk of an
+- Around one in three people aged 12 and older drank at least once in the last 12 months at levels that placed them at risk of an alcohol-related injury.1

 This fact sheet outlines some of the ways that alcohol can affect sporting performance and provides some strategies that can be used to minimise the risk of harms.